celery/celery/docs/faq.rst

 ---------------------------------------------

-**Answer:** `Queue everything and delight everyone`_ is a good article describing why you would use a queue in a web context.
+**Answer:** `Queue everything and delight everyone`_ is a good article describing why you'd use a queue in a web context.

 .. _`Queue everything and delight everyone`:
     http://decafbad.com/blog/2008/07/04/queue-everything-and-delight-everyone